GMAT vs. GRE: Which Should You Take?

 1. Structure and Timing

 The structures of the GMAT vs. GRE differ in key ways.
 The following table breaks down the sections, timing, and questions for both tests.
-Keep in mind that the GMAT also includes two optional 8-minute breaks, whereas the GRE has one-minute breaks between sections and one longer 10-minute break.
+Keep in mind that the GMAT also includes one optional 10-minute break, whereas the GRE has no breaks.

 2. Scoring

 The GRE and GMAT use different scoring systems.
-The overall score ranges do not include the Analytical Writing section for either test, which is listed separately, or the Integrated Reasoning score for the GMAT.
+The overall score range does not include Data Insights score for the GMAT.
 Learn more about the GRE scoring system in our guide.

 3. Format and Location